Tritlo/Kaladin/README.md

 Jeb
 ===

-The Jeb programming language, a trigger driven programming language for Compilers 2014 at the University of Iceland
+The Jeb programming language, a trigger driven programming language for Compilers 2014 at the University of Iceland.

+Created using Jison.